dantaeyoung/GrasshopperChallenges/README.md

 - If you're looking to start with Grasshopper & representational techniques, I recommend starting with `GH_Challenges_E_representation.ghx`

+As a rule of thumb, each set of Challenges were designed to take between 15 min ~ 45 min to solve, if encountered at the appopriate skill level.

 ***

 ### Other resources: